seadfeng/font-generator/README.md

 ## Installation

-To set up the Redirect Checker project locally, follow these steps:
+To set up the Font Generator project locally, follow these steps:

 1. Clone the repository: